SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 * Your favorite Java IDE 💥

 ### PubSub+ Event Broker Connection Info
-✅ The credentials below are for a public event feed that we'll use during this codelab.
+✅ The credentials below are for a public event feed found on the [Solace feed Marketplace](http://solace.dev/marketplace) that we'll use during this codelab.
-* SMF Host: `tcp://mr-d8f4yze27kt.messaging.solace.cloud:55555`
+* SMF Host: `tcp://taxi.messaging.solace.cloud:55555`
-* Message VPN: `cto-demo-virginia-azure`
+* Message VPN: `nyc-modern-taxi`
 * Username: `public-taxi-user`
 * Password: `iliketaxis`

-✅ Note that this client-username has permissions to subscribe to `taxi/>` and `test/taxi/>` and permissinos to publish to `test/taxi/>`
+✅ Note that this client-username has permissions to subscribe to `taxinyc/>` and `test/taxinyc/>` and permissions to publish to `test/taxinyc/>`

 ### Prepare PubSub+ Event Portal